 Side bet.
 A bet in blackjack that may be made in addition to the primary bet placed in the betting circle.
 It is similar to the proposition bets in craps, in that the player is betting that a certain circumstance will occur, such as receiving a pair or two cards of the same suit.
 Almost all side bets carry a large house advantage.

 Slot wonger.
-A player who wongs into slot machines with progressive jackpots when they are left in an advantageous condition.
+A player who wongs into slot machines with progressive jackpots or similar features when they are left in an advantageous condition.

 Slug.
 A small number of cards, bunched together in the deck.
 Usually used to identify the cards that a cheating dealer pre-identifies, controls in his shuffling action and deals out accordingly.